B. Wongar: Reception of Wongar's work in Australia

 Reception of Wongar's work has oscillated between praise, sceptical inquiry and moral condemnation.
 Within Australia there is a widespread obsession with Wongar's biographical credentials to the extent that it eclipses any review of the fictional texts as part of Australian writing.
 There are a variety of Wongar's moral indictments ranging from being a white who usurped Aboriginal culture to the claim saying that all artists are charlatans, who con the public.
 Susan Hosking claimed that Wongar did not speak as an Aboriginal person but pretended to be one.
 Aboriginal writers were finding their own voice and, she claims, there was a strong resistance against such a European writer, because it was seen as a cultural imperialism.
-Australian critic Maggie Nolan responded that a reductive demand for an authentic Aboriginality functions as cultural imperialism.
-Far from being labelled as a cultural imperialist, Wongar shall be congratulated for subtly manipulating expectations of authenticity in his work.
-Wongar questions the systematic closure of Aboriginality as an imperial construct, its pretensions to its authenticity, autonomy, and purity.

 Wongar has received criticism to the point of being labelled a fake, literary hoax and accused of cultural appropriation.
 Australian novelist and playwright Thomas Keneally has said, "Time might prove him to be a highly significant Australian writer, but his deception has soured his reception in the English-speaking world."
 Much of this centres around his identify, as there are many discrepancies regarding the identify of Wongar in the forewords of his books.
 In his book, The Track to Bralgu, the foreword states that Wongar is part Aboriginal, while in his book The Sinners, the foreword states that Wongar is in fact a mixed race American Vietnam veteran.

 Comparing the German translation of the Walg by Annemarie Böll (Der Schoß) to its English version published by Brazier in 1990, T. Caiter wrote that the English edition was censored.
 The English edition was substantially and carefully purged of colonialist pornography and pseudo-Aboriginal mythology.
 In his autobiography, Dingoes Den, Wongar wrote that the German translation remains the only complete text and unabridged version.